 Plastic bags were the first to face widespread criticism.

-Austin, Boston, Chicago, and Seattle have also banned single-use plastic bags, and many cities, including New York, Boulder, and Washington, DC, have enacted fees for use of recycled paper or plastic bags.
+Boston, Portland, New York, and Seattle have also banned single-use plastic bags.
+And many cities, including Boulder, Chicago, and Washington, DC, have enacted fees for use of recycled paper or plastic bags.

 Other countries have also begun to ban plastics, and some impose stiff fines or penalties.